TheGeekOnSkates/cheese/notes.md

 # TO-DO'S FOR 1.0

-* Fix the bug in LIST (maybe pass programCounter as a parameter)
 * Add some validation in the compile phase - I can just do "ADD" by itself
 * WTFM :)
+* Push to master
+* Post on GitHub
-* Push to master and start playing with new features for 1.1
+* Play with ideas below for 1.1

 ## Thoughts about version 1.1